ava-labs/avalanche-docs/docs/learn/avalanche/subnets-overview.md

 Some examples of requirements the creators of a Subnet may choose include:

 - Validators must be located in a given country.
-- Validators must pass a KYC/AML checks.
+- Validators must pass KYC/AML checks.
 - Validators must hold a certain license.

 ### Control The Privacy of On-Chain Data